briangig/CloudflareNable/README.md

 Note: This is confirmed working on self-hosted instances only at this time.
 This guide will focus on 2021.1 HF5, but should work on previous versions if versiopn specific  steps are configured.

 This is using the free tier from Cloudflare - there is no cost to implement this.
-There are benefits of going with a paid plan, including additional insite CNAME redirect, WAF, etc., but this guide will not touch on those features.
+There are benefits of going with a paid plan, including additional traffic insight, CNAME redirect, WAF, etc., but this guide will not touch on those features.

 This guide will utilize a new domain (referred to as CF Domain here) that will become where you point agents and WebUI users.
 It is possible to keep your existing domain/subdomain name and utilize Cloudflare, but that will not be covered here.